Start Running - Smart Running

 To reduce injuries and increase confidence starting with a run/walk program is key to building up to your first 5k.
-With our program we start with 1 min of running followed by 1 min of walking 10 times.
-Throughout the 12 week training session the running time will increase and walking time will decrease.
+With our program we start with a mix of running and walking.
+Throughout the training session the running time will increase and walking time will decrease.
 When you reach the end you'll find it easy to complete your first 5k!

 Meet up with a group

 Running with friends is always way easier!
 Meeting someone helps hold you accountable and give you someone to chat with while working out.
 Don't have any friends who run?
-Well we've got plenty!
-Join our beginning runner group and you'll meet folks who are just starting out on the same journey.
+While in the beginning runner group you'll be with folks who are starting out on the same journey.

 Dynamic Warmups can help nip injuries in the bud